net-ml/net-ml.github.io/_posts/2025-06-15-regionalizing-latency.md

 - **Causal analysis**: Understanding what factors drive regional performance differences
 - **Global application**: Applying these methods to measurements from diverse countries and regulatory contexts

-By moving beyond individual data points to regional perspectives, we can develop a more comprehensive and actionable understanding of internet performance worldwide.
+By moving beyond individual data points to regional perspectives, we can develop a more comprehensive and actionable understanding of Internet performance worldwide.

 ### Resources